blakgeek/cordova-plugin-flurryanalytics/README.md

 # Flurry Analytics Plugin for Cordova #
 Adds support for Flurry Analytics to your Cordova or PhoneGap apps.

+This plugin was heavily inspired by https://github.com/jfpsf/flurry-phonegap-plugin.
+Big thanks to its creators.

 ## How do I install it? ##

 If you're like me and using [Cordova CLI](http://cordova.apache.org/):